 Choosing the best boutique hotels in Tel Aviv is becoming more difficult every year.
-Now, in 2018, six years after our first such article, over forty boutique hotels have opened in Tel Aviv, many in some of Tel Aviv’s greatest Bauhaus architectural gems, particularly in the White City and Neve Tzedek areas.
-The best boutique hotels in Tel Aviv which are included in this list vary in location, size and price, but all have one common feature – they create their own idea of what hospitality is, and offer an alternative to the mainstream.
+Now, in 2019, seven years after our first such article, over 45 boutique hotels have opened in Tel Aviv, many in some of Tel Aviv’s greatest Bauhaus architectural gems, particularly in the White City and Neve Tzedek areas.
+The best boutique hotels in Tel Aviv which are included in this list vary in location, size, and price, but all have one common feature – they create their own idea of what hospitality is, and offer an alternative to the mainstream.
 If you stay in one, there’s a good chance that you’ll never want to go back!